REINSTATING THE HISTORIC ASSET

 The client’s brief was to create a well-considered, spatially efficient and thermally high performing home that is fitting within its historic surroundings.
 It was important to keep as much of the original structure as possible to retain the historical aspects of the property including the Georgian façade of brick and flint, and deliver a sympathetically designed home that enhances the heritage and is a more positive contribution to the local community.

-Internally the ground floor is designed as a generous open plan space with a large glazing wrapped around the good sized courtyard garden to enhance the sense of inside and outside living.
-The new gabled roof, designed sensitively to the massing of surrounding properties, creates space to provide two bedrooms, a bathroom and study area.
+Internally, a generous open plan living space enjoys large glazing wrapped around the good sized courtyard garden to enhance the sense of inside and outside living, alongside a master bedroom, bathroom and study area.

 To reduce the energy input requirements of the property the insulation levels would be increased, in the walls and roof, maximizing the air tightness and introducing triple glazed windows and doors throughout.